Exploring Exponential Runge-Kutta Methods: A Survey: Recent advances

-In a second second work authored by Dang and Hoang \cite{dang2024avoid}, the authors investigated the issue of order reduction in third-order ExpRK methods applied to problems with non-commutative operators.
+In a second work authored by Dang and Hoang \cite{dang2024avoid}, the authors investigated the issue of order reduction in third-order ExpRK methods applied to problems with non-commutative operators.
 In particular, they proved that if specific order conditions are not satisfied, the method's accuracy may drop to approximately $2.5$ instead of $3$.
 To overcome this problem, the authors propose a 4 stages ExpRK method that meets all the necessary conditions to preserve the expected order.
 The studied method takes the form:

 with the coefficients $a_{ij}(-\tau A)$ and $b_i(-\tau A)$ defined through linear combinations of the functions $\varphi_k(-\tau A)$.
 A detailed convergence analysis is conducted, based on a semigroup formulation in a Banach space, showing that adopting higher regularity on the initial data helps to avoid order reduction.
-Numerical tests confirm the validity of the approach, demonstrating significant improvements in accuracy and stability compared to standard three-stage methods.\footnote{In an additional work, Einkemmer, Hoang, and Ostermann \cite{einkemmer2024should} study the efficiency of exponential integrators for advection-dominated problems.
-They compare Leja and Krylov-based methods for computing matrix exponential actions, evaluating their performance against explicit RK schemes.
+Numerical tests confirm the validity of the approach, demonstrating significant improvements in accuracy and stability compared to standard three-stage methods.

+In an additional work, Einkemmer, Hoang and Ostermann \cite{einkemmer2024should} studied the efficiency of exponential integrators for advection-dominated problems.
+They compared Leja and Krylov-based methods for computing matrix exponential actions, evaluating their performance against explicit RK schemes.
 Their results show that while exponential integrators perform similarly to explicit methods in fully advection-dominated regimes, they offer advantages when parts of the domain exhibit diffusion.
-Among the tested approaches, Leja-based methods prove more efficient than Krylov iterations, particularly on modern supercomputers where inner product computations are costly.}
+Among the tested approaches, Leja-based methods proved more efficient than Krylov iterations, particularly on modern supercomputers where inner product computations are costly.
+The paper focused on performance modeling: counting core operations to understand theoretical cost ratios between exponential integrators and explicit schemes.
+The recent complementary work \cite{dang2025memory}, instead, measured real CPU time in numerical experiments.
+It showed Krylov-based methods can work better for small steps in real CPU usage -- a nuanced result not apparent from the theoretical model.

-In 2024, Wang, Zhao, and Liao \cite{wang2024exponential} presented a unified theoretical framework for analyzing the energy dissipation properties of three classes of RK methods applied to Phase Field Crystal (PFC) models, which describe crystalline dynamics at atomic scales.
+In 2024, Wang, Zhao, and Liao \cite{wangzhaoliao} presented a unified theoretical framework for analyzing the energy dissipation properties of three classes of RK methods applied to phase-field Crystal (PFC) models, which describe crystalline dynamics at atomic scales.
 The fundamental model is given by the gradient flow:

 where the Swift-Hohenberg free energy functional is:

 with $F(\Phi) = \frac{1}{4}\Phi^4 - \frac{\varepsilon}{2}\Phi^2$ and $f(\Phi) = -F'(\Phi)$.
 Two common choices of $M$ lead to different evolution equations: the $L^2$ gradient flow ($M = -I$) results in the Swift-Hohenberg equation, while the $H^{-1}$ gradient flow ($M = \Delta$) leads to the conservative volume PFC equation.
 A key challenge is ensuring maximum norm boundedness of solutions without assuming global Lipschitz continuity of $f(\Phi)$.
 To address this, a linear stabilization technique is introduced: